vercel/next.js/docs/getting-started.md

 ### Non-interactive

-You can also pass command line arguments to setup a new project non-interactively.
+You can also pass command line arguments to set up a new project non-interactively.
 See `create-next-app --help`:

 ```
 create-next-app <project-directory> [options]